fenago/machine-learning/lab_guides/lab_3.md

 Figure 3.15 shows the line where the price per room is $51.07, and the base price is $99.48.
-This is not far from the $50 and $100 we eyeballed earlier in the chapter.
+This is not far from the $50 and $100 we eyeballed earlier in the lab.

 But let’s look at the progression a bit more, let’s draw a few of the intermediate lines (again, for code on how we plot them, please see the Github repo).
 The result is in figure